gilch/hissp/docs/lissp_quickstart.rst

    ;;;; Reader Macros

-   ;; Reader macros are metaprograms to abbreviate Hissp and don't represent it directly.
-   ;; They apply to the next parsed object at read time, before the compiler sees it.
-   ;; They end in # except for a few builtins-- ' ! ` , ,@
+   ;; Reader macros are metaprograms to abbreviate Hissp and don't ;; represent it directly.
+They apply to the next parsed Hissp object ;; at read time, before the Hissp compiler sees it, and thus before ;; they are compiled and evaluated.
+They end in # except for a few ;; builtins-- ' ! ` , ,@

    ;;; Quote